 - Is the cost of the solution reasonable in relationship to its specialized nature? - Is the cost of the solution reasonable in comparison to other alternatives? - What is the financial/cost model?
-Is it based on time and materials, fixed monthly or annual rate, by subscription fees, by deliverables, by transactions, by usage volume, etc.? - If the solution is implemented in other Agencies, has the cost been compared and negotiated to guarantee the best rate? - What are the initial costs or setup fees of this solution? - Are there any licensing costs associated with the solution?
-If yes, are they perpetual or recurring?
-If recurring, can the Agency guarantee long-term budget? - In case of licensing or other services in existing government master contracts, is it benefiting from negotiated prices? - In case of licensing, can the needs be fulfilled with available licenses administered by PRITS? - Have maintenance, upgrade and support costs for the solution been considered?
-Can the Agency guarantee long-term budget for these?
-Can the solution be sustained without recurring budget for these concepts?
+Is it based on time and materials, fixed monthly or annual rate, by subscription fees, by deliverables, by transactions, by usage volume, etc.? - If the solution is implemented in other Agencies, has the cost been compared and negotiated to guarantee the best rate? - What are the initial costs or setup fees of this solution? - o Have maintenance, upgrade and support costs for the solution been considered? - o Can the Agency guarantee long-term budget for these? - o Can the solution be sustained without recurring budget for these concepts? - Are there any licensing costs associated with the solution? - o If yes, are they perpetual or recurring? - o If recurring, can the Agency guarantee long-term budget? - In case of licensing or other services in existing government master contracts, is it benefiting from negotiated prices? - In case of licensing, can the needs be fulfilled with available licenses administered by PRITS?